 He remembered coming out of the temple several months ago and the way that the people who were waiting outside had immediately started asking him questions.
 What had happened in there?
 Why had it taken so long?
 Was he okay?
 The people had soon realized that Zechariah couldn’t speak and it didn’t take long for them to deduce that he had had met with God in the temple.

 A few days later Zechariah had returned home and during this time he soon adapted to be able to communicate well enough to live his everyday life.
 He could indicate simple things such as when he wanted a drink or something to eat but deep and meaningful conversation was more difficult.

-Zechariah felt frustrated with himself for not believing the angel.
-His anger with himself had intensified when his wife’s relative Mary had visited a few months earlier.
+Zechariah felt frustrated with himself for not believing the angel and his frustration with himself had intensified when his wife’s relative Mary had visited a few months earlier.
 She too had met an angel but she had believed.
-If only he had replied as she did,“I am the Lord’s servant.
-May your word to me be fulfilled” then things might have been so different.
+He was so frustrated that he hadn’t replied “I am the Lord’s servant.
+May your word to me be fulfilled” as Mary had done.
+Some simple faith and obedience and things could have been so different.

 What do we do when life is frustrating?
 Do we wallow in self-pity and pain or do we turn to God and give it to him?